Kinovea/kinovea-docs/source/measurement/coordinatesystem.rst

 All measurements are based on the coordinate system defined by the current calibration.

-To show or hide the coordinate system use the menu Tools > Coordinate system.
+To show or hide the coordinate system use the menu :menuselection:`Tools --> Coordinate system`.

 Line calibration
 ----------------